 Strike Industries Viper Enhanced Pistol Grip

 The new S.I.
 Viper Enhanced Pistol Grip is designed to improve overall grip control and comfort for users of the AR-15 or AR-10 rifles.
-With the AR-15 being labelled “America’s Rifle” there has been an enormous increase in accessory products in the last 15 years.
-Some of these products are simply designed for curb appeal, or making the rifles look nicer.
-However, there are plenty of products that not only improve appearance, but actually increase modularity and improve overall handling of these enormously popular rifles.
+With the AR-15 being labeled “America’s Rifle” there has been an enormous increase in accessory products in the last 15 years.
+Some of these products are simply designed for curb appeal or making the rifles look nicer.
+However, there are plenty of products that not only improve appearance but actually increase modularity and improve overall handling of these enormously popular rifles.
 The S.I.
 Viper Enhanced Pistol Grip appears to combine both features.

 Strike Industries realizes not every shooter is the same, and this definitely applies to hand size and shape.
 In addition, each shooter tends to have a preference for grip style, shooting stance, and several other shooting options.
 By offering AR-15 shooters the option on grip angle, each shooter can now customize their rifle grip to best suit their own body positioning, grip style, and shooting platform preferences.